Rank | School | Location |

 These skills combine healthcare and engineering, including software or hardware engineering, equipment testing, medical device engineering or sales, or biomedical engineering research and development across industries.

-A biomedical engineering major can graduate and potentially enter the workforce immediately with this degree, or continue on to higher education to further career goals.
+A biomedical engineering major can graduate and potentially enter the workforce immediately with this degree, or continue on to graduate degrees.

 Biomedical engineering research includes bioinstrumentation, biomechanics, genetic engineering or medical imaging, to name a few.